mizzy/octopress/source/_posts/2012-03-04-rakuten-tag-plugin.markdown

 I've wrote [Rakuten tag plugin for Jekyll](https://github.com/mizzy/jekyll-plugins/blob/master/rakuten_tag.rb).

+This is inspired by [Amazon Plugin for Octopress](http://zanshin.net/2011/08/24/amazon-plugin-for-octopress/).

 You can use this plugin like this.

 	{% raw %}{{ "nikondirect:10000349" | rakuten_large_image }}{% endraw %}